 Blackout tattoos are not a single style or coherent standalone genre of tattoo.
 All blackout tattoos fall within the traditional domain of ‘blackwork’.

-Yet there are many different styles or sub-genres of blackwork tattoos that make heavy use of black ink.
+Yet, there are many different styles or sub-genres of blackwork tattoos that all make heavy use of black ink.
 And these are all lumped together and often mistakenly called ‘blackout tattoos’.

 Tattoos labeled as ‘blackout tattoos’ will involve tattooing a large area of the body using only black ink.
 Typically the arms or legs.